rcompos/kubespray-and-pray/README.md

 General requirements:

 * __Control Node:__ Where the Kubespray commands are run (i.e. laptop or jump host).
-MacOS High Sierra, RedHat 7, CentOS 7 or Ubuntu Xenial all tested.
+MacOS High Sierra, RedHat/CentOS 7 or 8 and Ubuntu Xenial all tested.
 Python is a requirement.
 * __Cluster Machines:__ Minimum of one, but at least three are recommended.
 Physical or virtual.
 Recommended minimum of 2gb ram per node for evaluation clusters.
 For a ready to use Vagrant environment clone _https://github.com/rcompos/vagrant-zero_ and run `vagrant up k8s0 k8s1 k8s2`.
-* __Operating System:__ Ubuntu 16.04   (CentOS 7 is an open issue)
+* __Clueter Operating Systems:__ Ubuntu 16.04, 18.04 and RedHat/CentOS 7, 8
 * __Container Storage Volume:__  Mandatory additional physical or virtual disk volume.  i.e. /dev/sdc.
 This is the Docker volume.
 * __Persistent Storage Volume:__  Optional additional physical or virtual disk volume.  i.e. /dev/sdd.
-This additional storage may be used for distributed filesystems running in-cluster.
+This additional storage may be used for distributed filesystems running in-cluster, such as OpenEBS or Gluster.
 * __Hostname resolution:__  Ensure that cluster machine hostnames are resolvable in DNS or are listed in local hosts file.
 The control node and all cluster vm's must have DNS resolution or /etc/hosts entries.
 IP addresses may be used.
 * __Helm 3:__ Helm v3.0.0 Tiller install in cluster.
 Tillerless Helm not supported.
 See file helm/install-helm3-tiller.sh.